Sunday, April 20, 2008

 It was good news.
 They were able to get a gross total resection.
 Later it was suggested, based on the biopsy of the tumor, the Captain undergo 6 months of chemo, which he did.

-In 2010 I was able to tell an unobservant Andy about our newest addition.
-We welcomed Ryder Andrew into our crazy family on January 14th 2011.
 Our boys are sweet, sweet reminders of God's grace and blessings.
 We are privileged to be able to hold, love and raise 2 sons.
 And challenged to do it with grace and some semblance of calm and sanity.

 Come quickly, Lord Jesus.

-6 comments:
+10 comments:

 beautiful. thanks for sharing! xo